Microsoft Teams and Cisco Webex: Building Bridges

 1. Users can host and schedule Cisco meetings without signing out of Microsoft Teams

-2. The meeting app is available for the Workplace by Facebook and Slack too
+2. The meeting app is available for Workplace from Facebook and Slack too

 2. Webex Meetings for Microsoft Teams does not support accounts on meetingsIn.webex.com and webex.meetings.com